xcollantes/portfolio/articles/google.md

 ###### Mountain View, California

-What does the _Technical_ of _Technical Solutions Consultant_ mean?

-The TSC role varies depending on the needs of the team.
+The role varies depending on the needs of the team.
 In my case, I spent about 75% of time on Software Engineering tasks such as:

 - Writing code